Coal Exchange, London: Background

 A coal duty of 4 pence was confirmed by James I, with a duty of 8 pence more added under William III and Mary II, and an additional 1 pence added to fund the construction of the new Coal Exchange.
 From 1831, the City of London charged a duty of 13 pence per imperial ton before coal could be unshipped, and a certificate was sent to the Coal Exchange stating the date of shipment, name and owner of the ship, quantity of coal, where it was mined, and the price paid.
 The coal trade was dominated by sea transport until 1845, but railway transportation increased in importance in the 1850s and 1860s, with similar quantities carried on the rails, and the coal duty was extended to coal brought within 20 miles of London by any means in 1862.
 By 1875, five million tons of coal were being brought to London each year by rail and three million tons by sea.

 Thousands of workmen of various grades were employed to move the coal from the ships to a customer's coal cellar, with "coal-whippers" hauling baskets of coal out of the hold of a collier with a rope and pulley system into a coal merchant's lighter, and then taken onshore by "coal-backers".
 The coal was sorted by "coal-sifter" and put into coal-sacks by a "coal-filler", then transported by "coal-waggoners" and delivered by a "coal-trimmer".
 The work was heavy manual labour, but the trade was essential and workers were reasonably well paid for the period.

 In the Coal Exchange, coal factors acted as agents between sellers and buyers.
 Factors agreed with coal sellers how much coal is available on a particular day, based on the ships available and the market price, with the market meeting on Mondays, Wednesdays and Fridays from 12 noon to 2:30 pm.
 All sales were agreed privately, with no public auction, and factors would take a 0.5% commission.

-By 1845, a petition was made to build a new exchange, and the City Clerk of Works, James Bunstone Bunning, produced a design.
+By 1845, a petition was made to build a new exchange, and the City Clerk of Works, James Bunstone Bunning, produced a design, which was displayed in the form of an architectural model at the 1847 Royal Academy Summer Exhibition.
 Construction started in December 1847 and the new Coal Exchange was formally opened by Prince Albert on 30 October 1849.
 The Lord Mayor and City MP, James Duke, was made a baronet in honour of the occasion.